 How to lose weight safely with type 1 diabetes

 This post was developed in collaboration with T1D nutritionist & personal trainer Andi Balog.
-It also contains information from Straight to the Point, our guide for adults living with type 1 diabetes.
-Download your FREE guide here.
+Download your FREE guide for adults living with T1D.

 Before you were diagnosed with type 1 diabetes (T1D), it’s likely you lost a considerable amount of weight over a very short time.
 This weight loss occurs due to a two main factors:

 - Fat loss: Your body burned fat for energy rather than burning glucose (since the glucose was not available for energy without insulin)

 - Dehydration: Around half of the weight loss would have been caused when blood glucose levels rose, and your kidneys started to work overtime to filter the ‘excess’ glucose.

 With all this in mind, it’s no wonder that you might have regained several kilograms over the first week after commencing insulin therapy.
 It’s completely normal.
 As your body becomes rehydrated, the excess glucose is taken up by your cells and your kidney function returns to normal.
 In the longer term, your body will also replace the fat stores you lost in the lead up to your diagnosis.

 Weight gain can be a common result of managing T1D due to: